-3.4.
+23.4.
 Step 4:

-Connect wires of the heater to the outside of the REESS or REESS subsystem though the sealing pad between pack top cover and pack casing and seal the position with sealant.
+Wind the jelly roll with the heater (see Figure 6).Connect wires of the heater to the outside of the REESS or REESS subsystem though the sealing pad between pack top cover and pack casing and seal the position with sealant.
 The wires can also come out of the pack though a hole in the REESS casing, which is then sealed with heat-resistant resin.

+Figure 6 Example of jelly roll equipped with heater